Support > Twitter API > Developer account

 This depends on the access levels that you have access to.

-- Elevated access can have up to three Apps per Project.
+• Basic access can have up to two Apps per Project.

-- Enterprise access can have 3+ Apps per Project.
+• Pro access can have up to 3 Apps per Project.

-- Academic Research access can only have one App per Project.
+• Enterprise access can have 3+ Apps per Project.

 Can I add existing Apps to a Project?